itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.5 Set Simulation

-​	You can add a solver for the simulation and define its properties.
+​You can add a solver for the simulation and define its properties.
 Furthermore, the properties of the AC small-signal module are defined in this section.
 The frequency interval is logarithmically defined, specifying the initial frequency, final frequency, and the number of frequencies.
 The variable `ssac_amplitude"` represents the amplitude of the small signal.
 In this instance, three frequency values (1, 100, and 10000 MHz) are selected from the range of 1e6 to 1e10.

 ```python
 simu = pj.Simulation()